microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 }

 /**
- * The range respresents a definition
+ * The range represents a definition
  */
 export interface DefinitionTag {
   /**